benabhi/cosmos-generator/README.md

 - Get recent log entries
 - Clean all generated files

 For detailed information about the API endpoints, parameters, and examples, see the [Web API documentation](web/API.md).
+The API documentation includes:

+- Complete list of all API endpoints
+- Detailed parameter descriptions with types, defaults, and valid ranges
+- Error response examples
+- Comprehensive examples using curl and JavaScript
+- Code snippets for common operations like filtering planets and viewing logs

 ## Requirements